Mandrare River Camp stands in the shade of tamarind trees on the bank of the Mandrare River, about 110km northwest of Fort Dauphin.

-By the time you get up, it’s to the sounds of people singing as they walk along the riverbed to wash and fetch water.
+By the time you get up, it’s to the sounds of Antandroy people singing as they walk along the riverbed to wash and fetch water.

 This is Madagascar’s first luxury tented camp.
 Seven large tented rooms each have a comfortable, netted, four-poster bed, attractive handmade wooden furniture, electric lighting and private en suite facilities including safari shower and BioAroma toiletries.
 Each has a private furnished verandah from which to watch life on the river or birds in the trees.
 Tents can accommodate an extra bed for a child.
 Silent, environmentally friendly solar panels provide the electricity.
 The rooms are equipped with fans.

 Meals are taken in the main tent and defy all expectations.
-You could be dreaming: this is fine food, imaginatively presented, prepared in a kitchen in a lorry in the middle of a stand of gallery forest.
+You could be dreaming: this is fine food, imaginatively presented, prepared in a kitchen in the middle of a stand of gallery forest.
 The chef bakes fresh bread, croissants and pain au chocolate each morning; lunch is a barbecue and a variety of salads; one dinner was a delicious vegetable stack followed by succulent duck and a chocolate soufflé.

 Rates include all meals and locally manufactured beverages.

 This region of Madagascar is dominated by sisal plantations so, much of the original habitat has been modified.
 Around the village of Ifotaka, however, there are a number of intact stands of dry gallery woodland and the remarkable 'spiny bush', which have survived because they are considered sacred.